kintone-labs/kintone-ios-sdk/README.md

 - [File](https://developer.kintone.io/hc/en-us/articles/360008719854) - Support REST API to upload/download file to kintone.
 - [Bulk Request](https://developer.kintone.io/hc/en-us/articles/360008719854) - Support REST API to send bulk request to kintone.

-**NOTE:** This SDK is currently in Beta and may be unstable at times.

 ## Overview
 - Kintone iOS SDK is using [google promises](https://github.com/google/promises) as dependencies frameworks